brittaniSavery/siba-league-site/frontend/src/lib/college-rules.md

 ## Coach Attributes

-Coach attributes will depend on the number of team choice.
+Coach attributes will depend on the tier of team choice.
 You will have a number of points to use in five categories: Offense, Defense, Scouting, Recruiting, Player Development.
 Potentials will be capped at 95% possible in the 5 categories.

-1. 1st Team Choice - You will be set up in the **Power 5 Coach Model** and have 325 points to use.
+1. Tier 1 Team - You will be set up in the **Power 5 Coach Model** and have 325 points to use.
 Each category must have a value of 10-85.
-2. 2nd Team Choice - You will be set up in the **Mid-Major Coach Model** and have 240 points to use.
+2. Tier 2 Team - You will be set up in the **Mid-Major Coach Model** and have 240 points to use.
 Each category must have a value of 5-65.
-3. 3rd Team Choice - You will be set up in the **Rookie Coach Model** and have 150 points to use.
+3. Tier 3 Team - You will be set up in the **Rookie Coach Model** and have 150 points to use.
 Each category must have a value of 5-45.

 ## Vacation/Time Away from League